WHITE MATTER AND GRAY MATTER

 On the other hand, the regions with a large number of neuronal extensions have a large amount of myelinated nerve fibers and for this reason have a whitish color.
 They constitute the white matter of the central nervous system.

-While gray matter is the site of reception and integration of information and responses, white matter constitutes the communication pathways between different regions of the central nervous system.
+The gray matter is an important site of reception and integration of information and responses and the white matter contains pathways between different regions of the central nervous system.

-– at the periphery of the organ, just below its surface, forming the cerebral cortex;
+– forming the the brain periphery, just below its surface, forming the cerebral cortex;

-– inside the brain and cerebellum, in clusters of different sizes formed by a high concentration of neuron cell bodies called brain or cerebellar nuclei.
+– in clusters of different sizes inside the brain, called brain nuclei that contain a high concentration of neuron cell bodies.

-White matter occupies the interior of the brain, below the cortex and around the nuclei.
+White matter occupies the interior of the brain, below the cortex and surrounding the nuclei.

-The lower figure shows a cross-section of the brain and, in a simplified way, the distribution of gray matter – in the cortex and brain nuclei – and the white matter.
+The lower figure shows a cross-section of the brain and, in a simplified way, the distribution of gray and white matter in the brain.